 ‘Tis the season.
 The TV ads are getting insufferable, there’s tinsel everywhere, and with the Christmas period bearing down, a familiar complaint rears its head: “You’re so difficult to buy for.”
 You’d swear that Christmas gifts for men were about as hard to find as the lost Ark of the Covenant.

 We’re here to tell you that it’s just not true.
 Even in the age of click-and-collect and same-day delivery, when most men just buy what they want, there are countless Christmas gift ideas that will plant you firmly on the good list.
 With that in mind, we’ve collated the finest festive gifts for men at every price point.

 A Stylish Notebook

 Talking over the boss isn’t the only way to dazzle in the meeting room.
 Stationery that melds eye-catching design with premium details like weighty paper is far better than using Apprentice-style buzzwords and pretending to know what they mean.

 Socks are a go-to stocking stuffer for men, but one many continue to get wrong.
-Sidestep tacky novelty versions this year and instead reach for a printed pair in a classic colourway (ideally one that matches the wearer’s suit).
+Sidestep tacky novelty versions this year and instead reach for a throwback striped pair that’ll perfectly complement your sneaker wardrobe.